Burkina Faso votes to choose first new leader in decades

 OUAGADOUGOU Burkina Faso voted on Sunday in an election to choose the country's first new president in decades, a year after longtime leader Blaise Compaore was toppled in a popular uprising in which demonstrators faced down the security forces.

-A successful election would establish the country as a beacon for democratic aspirations in Africa, where veteran rulers from Burundi to Congo Republic have changed constitutions to pave the way for fresh terms in office.
+A successful election would establish the country as a beacon for democratic aspirations in Africa, where veteran rulers in Burundi and Congo Republic have changed constitutions to pave the way for fresh terms in office.

-It also represents a turning point for a West African nation ruled by leaders who came to power in coups for most of its history since independence from France in 1960.
+It also represents a turning point for a West African nation which, for most of its history since independence from France in 1960, has been ruled by leaders who came to power in coups.

-Compaore took power in a coup and ruled for 27 years, winning four elections, all of which were criticised as unfair.
-He was ousted in October last year, when demonstrators protested against his attempt to change the constitution to extend his tenure.
+Compaore seized power by that route and ruled for 27 years, winning four elections, all of which were criticised as unfair.
+He was ousted in October 2014 when demonstrators protested against his attempt to change the constitution to extend his tenure.

 "I am proud to have accomplished my duty as a citizen ...
 It's the first time that I can be really sure that we won't end up with Blaise Compaore," said Ousmane Ouedraogo, as he cast his ballot in the capital Ouagadougou.